acbilson/chaos-content/notes/why-write.md

 ### Duplication is welcome; there's plenty of room

 > The internet isn't like a crowded room.
 When you're saying something, it's not like you're talking over someone else.
-There is actually room for everyone to say however much they want. {{< outref "https://dev.to/samborick/comment/114ka" "Sam Borick" >}}
+There is actually room for everyone to say however much they want. {{< outref src="https://dev.to/samborick/comment/114ka" name="Sam Borick" >}}

-- {{< outref "http://interconnected.org/home/2020/09/10/streak" "15 Rules for Blogging" >}}
+- {{< outref src="http://interconnected.org/home/2020/09/10/streak" name="15 Rules for Blogging" >}}

 ### I'm a Polymath; deal with it